lukasturcani/stk/docs/source/introduction.rst

     import itertools as it

-    edges = [v.edges for v in stk.FourPlusSix.vertices]
+    edges = [v.edges for v in stk.cage.FourPlusSix.vertices]
     for i, aligners in enumerate(it.product(*edges)):
         tetrahedron = stk.cage.FourPlusSix(
             vertex_alignments={